gamemann/Pterodactyl-Packet-Watch/README.md

-# Pterodactyl Game Server Watch
+# Pterodactyl Packet Watch

 ## Description
-A tool programmed in Go to automatically restart 'hung' (game) servers via the Pterodactyl API (working since version 1.4.2).
-This only supports servers that respond to the [A2S_INFO](https://developer.valvesoftware.com/wiki/Server_queries#A2S_INFO) query (a Valve Master Server query).
-I am currently looking for a better way to detect if a server is hung, though.
+A [fork](https://github.com/gamemann/Pterodactyl-Game-Server-Watch) of Pterodactyl Game Server Watch.
+This version basically sends specified packet types and if the average response time (in milliseconds) goes beyond a specified threshold, misc options (web hooks) will be performed.

 ## Command Line Flags
 There is only one command line argument/flag and it is `-cfg=<path>`.
-This argument/flag changes the path to the Pterowatch config file.
-The default value is `/etc/pterowatch/pterowatch.conf`.
+This argument/flag changes the path to the Pteropckt config file.
+The default value is `/etc/pteropckt/pteropckt.conf`.

 Examples include:

 ```
-./pterowatch -cfg=/home/cdeacon/myconf.conf
+./pteropckt -cfg=/home/cdeacon/myconf.conf
-./pterowatch -cfg=~/myconf.conf
+./pteropckt -cfg=~/myconf.conf
-./pterowatch -cfg=myconf.conf
+./pteropckt -cfg=myconf.conf
 ```

 ## Config File
-The config file's default path is `/etc/pterowatch/pterowatch.conf` (this can be changed with a command line argument/flag as seen above).
+The config file's default path is `/etc/pteropckt/pteropckt.conf` (this can be changed with a command line argument/flag as seen above).
 This should be a JSON array including the API URL, token, and an array of servers to check against.
 The main options are the following:

 * `apiurl` => The Pterodactyl API URL (do not include the `/` at the end).
 * `token` => The bearer token (from the client) to use when sending requests to the Pterodactyl API.